cheeaun/busrouter-sg/README.md

 Before running anything, run `npm i` to install all required dependencies.

 Notes before diving in:

 - There are three important terms: **stop**, **service** and **route**.
 - One service have one or many routes, usually maximum two routes.
 It may be an A-to-B route or A-to-A route (roundtrip).
 - Services with two routes may contain A-to-B and B-to-A routes with different list of stops, usually on the opposite sides of the road.
 Some services may contain A-to-B and C-to-D routes where the first stop of a route may not be the last stop of the 2nd route, etc.

+Before running the scripts, some **environment variables are required**.
+This project uses [dotenv](https://github.com/motdotla/dotenv) so one of the easier ways to add environment variables is:

+1. Duplicate `.env.example` file (copy & paste)
+2. Rename to `.env`
+3. Open the file and configure the variables

+One of environment variables is `ltaAccountKey` which you'll need to [request](https://www.mytransport.sg/content/mytransport/home/dataMall/request-for-api.html).
+The rest should be self-explanatory.

 The scripts are: